thestalkers/policies/com/github/docs/zh-site-policy-other-site-policies-guidelines-for-legal-requests-of-user-data.md

 Where GitHub agrees to produce non-public information in response to a lawful request, we will conduct a reasonable search for the requested information.
 Here are the kinds of information we will agree to produce, depending on the kind of legal process we are served with:

-* []()**With user consent:**GitHub will provide private account information, if requested, directly to the user (or an owner, in the case of an organization account), or to a designated third party with the user's written consent once GitHub is satisfied that the user has verified his or her identity.
+* <a name="with-user-consent"></a>**With user consent:**GitHub will provide private account information, if requested, directly to the user (or an owner, in the case of an organization account), or to a designated third party with the user's written consent once GitHub is satisfied that the user has verified his or her identity.

-* []()**With a subpoena:**If served with a valid subpoena, civil investigative demand, or similar legal process issued in connection with an official criminal or civil investigation, we can provide certain non-public account information, which may include:
+* <a name="with-a-subpoena"></a>**With a subpoena:**If served with a valid subpoena, civil investigative demand, or similar legal process issued in connection with an official criminal or civil investigation, we can provide certain non-public account information, which may include:

   * Name(s) associated with the account
   * Email address(es) associated with the account